IReyes69/IReyes69.github.io/index.md

 Lab #11, Part-2
-I enjoyed lab 11 part-2 because although it was a simple code, it still was difficult trying to use the included files in order to set up a little guessing game where the user has 4 tries to guess.
-Seeing how typing the wrong return function can really change a lot of the expected output.
+I enjoyed lab 11 part-2 because although it was a simple code, it still was difficult trying to use the included files in order to set up a little guessing game where the user has 4 tries to guess.Seeing how typing the wrong return function can really change a lot of the expected output.
 My favorite part was learning how to use simple line arguments more efficiently since most of the code was short constructors or functions.

 Lab #7, Part-1